 Since our inception, we have not generated any revenue from product sales and have incurred significant operating losses.
 We have not yet commercialized any products and we do not expect to generate revenue from sales of any product candidates for several years, if ever.
-To date, we have principally financed our operations through private placements of preferred stock, convertible debt and proceeds from public offerings of our common stock.
-In July 2020, we closed our initial public offering and issued 23,000,000 shares of common stock for proceeds of \$425.3 million, which was net of \$34.7 million in underwriting discounts and commissions, as well as other offering expenses.
-Prior to our initial public offering, we received gross proceeds of \$520.0 million from sales of preferred stock and issuance of convertible debt.
-We received an upfront payment of \$75.0 million from Genentech pursuant to the Genentech Agreement in January 2021, as well as \$30.0 million in milestone payments through March 31, 2023.
-As of March 31, 2023, we had cash, cash equivalents, and investments of \$937.8 million.
+To date, we have principally financed our operations through private placements of preferred stock and common stock, convertible debt, and proceeds from public offerings of our common stock.